 The bag limit for rockfish is 8 through April 30 and, anglers must always keep the first two non-pelagic rockfish they catch.
 Non-pelagic rockfish - such as yelloweye or copper rockfish need this additional protection because they rarely survive the change in pressure as they are brought to the surface.
 Rockfish are extremely long-lived fish, and are slow to reach sexual maturity.
 Overharvest would quickly reduce the number of mature fish available to spawn.
-For more information on deepwater release, see the Rockfish Conservation pages.
+For more information on deepwater release and rockfish conservation, see the Rockfish Conservation pages.

 Small runs of herring return in mid-April to locations throughout the Sound.
 Herring is used as both a food fish and a bait fish.
 Look for schools, and then try dipping a herring rig - 15 or fewer small, unbaited hooks on a single line - into the saltwaters near your favorite harbor.

 "Winter" kings may be caught throughout the Sound, and in many near-shore salt waters of Alaska.
 Also called "feeder" kings, they are cruising the Sound, fattening up before returning to their home stream to spawn.
 Try using downriggers fishing 60 feet or deeper.

 Look for king salmon to begin returning to their streams in mid-May.